OlaKrogseth/Scripts/README.md

 # Scripts

-# Hello and welcome to the README for my frequently used data management, manipulation, reading, and plotting scripts.
+# Hello and welcome to the README for my frequently used data management, manipulation, reading, and plotting scripts. (and some animations)
 #These scripts are designed to automate tasks that are performed regularly, helping me to save time and improve my productivity.

 #All are mostly used as: